 Medications and Sleep

 Interferon, the powerful drug that doctors often use to treat hepatitis C, can make it hard to fall asleep.
 It also boosts depression and daytime fatigue.
 Tell your doctor about any problems.
-He should be able to help you overcome them during your treatment.
+They should be able to help you overcome them during your treatment.

 Cirrhosis and Sleep